-CALI lessons allow you to work through different rules and doctrines of property law in an interactive format in which you answer questions and explain your reasoning.
+CALI lessons allow you to work through issues in Property Law in an interactive format in which you answer questions and explain your reasoning.
 If you are confused or have questions about an issue, a CALI lesson may provide a quick way to test and improve your knowledge.

-Joseph William Singer, Property, 3rd ed.
-(Aspen Publishers, 201p).
-Copies of this text are available in the Law Library's study aids collection, which is located in the bookcase on your right as you enter the law library.
-Call number: KF570 .Z9 S56 2010
+Unless otherwise noted all these Texts are located in the Law Library's Study Aids collection, which is located in the bookcase on your right as you enter the Law Library.

 Some Sources of Property Law

 Historically property law has been judge-made law.
 In other words, the rules and doctrines of property law emerged and evolve as judges make decisions in private litigation.